Sculpture of John Paul II with rock, red water makes waves

 Born as Karol Wojtyla in the southern Polish city of Wadowice, John Paul II served as pope from October 1978 until his death in April 2005.
 Critics say that during his papacy, the church failed to bring priests who sexually abused children to account.

-Recent documentaries in Poland describing stories of the victims have provoked a public debate and spurred the church into taking steps to protect children and to punish the perpetrators.
+Recent documentaries in Poland describing stories of the victims have provoked a public debate and spurred the church to vow steps to protect children and to punish the perpetrators.